Bonzey2416/2048Extended/README.md

 * macOS 10.12+ (Safari)
 * Windows 7+ (Chrome/Firefox/Edge)
 ## Changelog
+### Version 0.18.1
+Date of update: 2025-10-11
+* Fixed seed list when undoing/redoing.
+* Restore spawn mechanism in supermerging mode.
+* Tiles in supermerging and DIVE modes scale the font size depending on tile value.
+* Better support for prime numbers up to 57 in DIVE mode.
 ### Version 0.18
 Date of update: 2025-10-09
 * DIVE mode: You can now use the DIVE mode.
 Start with a 2 tile and merge tiles to create new seeds.
 New tiles spawned will be one of the seeds you have created.